 Creating a Demand Generation Portfolio

-After a startup establishes product market fit, scaling demand generation becomes the next major challenge.
+After a startup establishes product market fit, scaling demand generation marketing becomes the next major challenge.
 Doubling or tripling ARR each year for several consecutive years is not easy.
 The best marketers create a demand generation portfolio.
 There are four axes to measure this portfolio: scale of investment, sophistication, breadth and potential.

 A demand generation portfolio might include search engine optimization, search engine marketing, social media marketing, influencer marketing, conferences/events, referral marketing, branding, partnerships, reseller agreements, outbound sales development, channel activation, analyst relations, and so on.